-But Warren Buffett promptly piled in to take his stake in the company to more than 5%.
+But Warren Buffett promptly piled in to take his stake in the company to over 5%.
 I tripled my own holding.
 And today, 12 months on, the share price is back to where it was in the first place.
 Did those investors who sold out think they did the right thing?
-If that's you, then answer in the box below, please.
+If that's you, then answers in the box below, please.

-And whatever else it delivered, Tesco management's turnaround plan for the U.K. business was going to deliver minimal, if any, dividend growth for the next year.
+And whatever else it delivered, Tesco management's turnround plan for the UK business was going to deliver minimal, if any, dividend growth for the next year.
 So who can blame Woodford if he saw better dividend growth prospects elsewhere?

 The Woodford factor

-That said, it would be a mistake to discount Woodford's long-term total return performance, despite his focus on income.
-On a dividend reinvested basis over the 15 years to Dec.
-31, 2011, he's delivered a return of 347%, versus the FTSE All-Share's distinctly more modest 42% performance.
+That said, it would be a mistake to discount Neil Woodford's long-term total return performance, despite his focus on income.
+On a dividend re-invested basis over the 15 years to 31 December 2011, he's delivered a return of 347%, versus the FTSE All-Share's distinctly more modest 42% performance.

-Not surprisingly, with a track record like that, he looks after two of the country's largest investment funds and runs more money for private investors than any other City manager.
+Not surprisingly, with a track record like that, he looks after two of the country's largest investment funds, and runs more money for private investors than any other City manager.
 What's his investing style?
 And which are his largest holdings?
-All is revealed in a free special report from The Motley Fool: "8 Shares Held by Britain's Super-Investor."
+All is revealed in free special report from The Motley Fool: "8 Shares Held By Britain's Super Investor".